SvenGroot/JumboCore/README.md

   Jumbo's RPC mechanism relied on it.
 With some modifications, I was able to transition to using Jumbo's own `IWritiable`/`IValueWriter<T>` serialization mechanism for RPC, eliminating the use of this dangerous class.
+- **Source generation**: I've used a C# source generator to help create implementations of `IWritable` using the `GeneratedWritableAttribute` attribute, `IValueWriter` using the `GenerateValueWriterAttribute` attribute, and RPC clients and servers using the `RpcInterfaceAttribute` attribute.

 ## Limitations